madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 I have now had a couple of days of.
 It has been Christmas and New Year.
 But now it is time to start again and look at another language.
 Today I chose Coq.
-And I decided to introduce the concept of proving.
-The key idea in this post is to prove that two different implementations of the Fibonacci function indeed is equivalent.
-Concretely I have chosen the direct recursive and the accumulated recursive implementations as the subject.
+And I decided to look at proving some properties about programs.
+The key idea in this post is to prove that two different implementations of the Fibonacci function indeed are equivalent.
+Concretely I have chosen the direct recursive and the accumulated recursive implementations as the subjects.

 These implementations are the same as in [the first article](/blog/100-days-of-fibonacci-day-0-haskell/).